MelonKony/millmint/site/factbook/society/industry/state/post.md

 Read more: *[The Men and Women of the Royal Mail in Vekllei](/posts/2021-02-01-mail/)*
 {{</note>}}

-Although most Vekllei republics have had independent or foreign postal services throughout their histories, the Post as a continuous institution was founded in 1422 by the Desimou VII, King of {{<link/oslola>}}, in the late Period of Rest.
-During this time, the lords of Oslola had established significant mercantile holdings across the North Atlantic, and had developed reliable systems of trade throughout Ireland and {{<link/denmark>}}.
+Although most Vekllei republics have had independent or foreign postal services throughout their histories, the Post as a continuous institution was founded in 1422 by the Desimou VII, King of [[Oslola]], in the late Period of Rest.
+During this time, the lords of Oslola had established significant mercantile holdings across the North Atlantic, and had developed reliable systems of trade throughout Ireland and [[Denmark]].
 The Royal Mail of Oslola was first established as a royal communications organ that sought to ensure stability of Desimou rule across its North Atlantic Empire.
 In this period, the Mail consisted of a handful of messengers attached to the feudal military apparatus of the Vekllei monarchy.

 ![Picture of mail seaplane](/images/fairie.jpg "An MS Model 54-2 *Fairie*, used to deliver mail to Vekllei's islands and islets | *[The Fairie](/posts/2021-02-03-fairie/)*")

-The Royal Mail would not come to resemble a conventional civilian postal service until 1652, when the Kingdom expanded postal contracts to the privy councils of the {{<link/aismious>}} and {{<link/kala>}} territories.
+The Royal Mail would not come to resemble a conventional civilian postal service until 1652, when the Kingdom expanded postal contracts to the privy councils of the [[Aismious]] and [[Kala]] territories.
 It was not until nearly a century later, in 1742, that company services were opened to all land-owning Oslolans, and the Mail came to resemble its contemporary mandate.
 During Oslola's colonisation as part of the British Atlantic Territories, it operated as the Royal Mail Service, a name it retained in independence.

 The Commonwealth Postal Service was established in 2015, at the founding of the 2nd Vekllei Federal Republic and 4th Commonwealth.
 It consolidated existing mail services across the republics, and replaced British services that operated during occupation.
 In 2017, the first year of independence, Mi Miou was elected as the world's first female Postmistress General.
 The postwar period of the Post has been marked by a rapid expansion of services in Vekllei and abroad.
 World Post, the international for-profit arm of the Post, was established in 2034.